hootcode99/hootcode99/README.md

 **`Passionate about solving problems with data`**

-I'm a Master's graduate from the Georgia Institute of Technology.
+I'm a CS Master's graduate from the Georgia Institute of Technology.
 I spent my time as a Ramblin' Wreck developing skills in AI/ML.

 ---
 ## Tools I'm Familiar With